substrate-asia/hackathon-2023-summer/projects/42-CBIndex/README.md

 **CBIndex solves the problems with various on-chain investment vehicles:**

-- Provide mirrored investing for newbies to gain profits via copying seasoned investors;
+- Provide copy-investing for newbies to gain profits via copying seasoned investors;

 - Provide actively managed funds and index funds functionalities so that everyone can create, manage and invest in on-chain funds;